openedx/edx-platform/docs/internal/restful-api-spec.md

           "list_of_ints": [1, 2, 3, 4, 5]
         }

+### Create empty XBlock instance [POST]
+This will create a new snapshot based on this snapshot, with an empty XBlock instance with name provided in the URL.
+The request must specify a `type` in the request body, which is the ID of an XBlock type that this server supports.
+The "parent" attribute on the newly-created XBlock instance will be `null`.

+In addition to the `type` attribute, this request *may* contain other attributes to set for the newly-created XBlock instance, based on the schema of the XBlock type.
+Those attributes will be set on the newly-created XBlock instance.
+Unspecified attributes will be set based on the defaults of the XBlock type.

+If this API endpoint is called on an existing XBlock, the newly-created snapshot will contain an empty XBlock instance instead, effectively resetting the XBlock instance.
+This is also the way to change the type of an XBlock instance.

++ Request (application/json)

+        {"type": "randomize"}

++ Response 201 (application/json)
+    + Headers

+            Location: /v1/snapshots/b6bbab4a-3a21-485e-ab41-094488ae0847/xblocks/chapter7

+    + Body

+            {
+              "message": "created",
+              "location": "/v1/snapshots/b6bbab4a-3a21-485e-ab41-094488ae0847/xblocks/chapter7"
+            }

 ### Create new XBlock instance based on partially updating this instance [PUT]
 Note that this will create a new snapshot based on this snapshot, and a new XBlock instance based on this XBlock instance.
 The response is simply a pointer to the newly-created XBlock instance under the newly-created snapshot.

+The `type` of an XBlock instance cannot be updated using this API endpoint.
+To change the `type` of an XBlock instance, replace it using the POST verb.

 + Request (application/json)